2021 SHOw APPLICATION process will open shortly.

 Important Notice: Due to the global crisis, the 2020 Craft Show HAS MOVED TO AN ONLINE EVENT.
 THE 2021 APPLICATION WILL BE UPDATED SHORTLY.

-The 44th Annual Philadelphia Museum of Art Craft Show, a juried exhibition and retail sale, will be held at the Pennsylvania Convention Center from November 6-8, 2020, with a Preview Party on Thursday, November 5.
+The 45th Annual Philadelphia Museum of Art Craft Show, a juried exhibition and retail sale, will be held in-person at the Pennsylvania Convention Center from November 5-7, 2021, with a Preview Party on Thursday, November 4.
 The jury will accept 195 craft artists.

 Approximately 10,000 visitors attend.
-Out of the 195 artists exhibiting at the 2019 Show, 37 were new to the show, with a number of these juried under the Emerging Artist category.
+Out of the 195 artists exhibiting at the 2020 Show, 35 were new to the show, including 10 who were juried under the Emerging Artist category.

 APPLICATION INFORMATION, DEADLINES AND FEES